bcgov/internationally-educated-nurses/docs/standard_report.md

 Case 1: active applicants (not hired in any HA/job competition and not withdrawn from the process) e.g.
 The applicant applied for 3 job competitions (1 in FHA and 2 in IHA).
-Please find the latest status of each job competition below.
+Please find the latest status of each job competition below:\
-FHA - Prescreen completed
+FHA - Milestone: Prescreen Completed, Outcome: Candidate Passed Prescreen\
-IHA - Interview Completed
+IHA - Milestone: Interview Completed, Outcome: Candidate Passed Interview\
-IHA - Offered Position
+IHA - Referral Acknowledged/ Reviewed\
+\
-Here this applicant will appear 1 time in FHA "Prescreen completed" and  2 times in IHA, in "Offered Position" and "interview Completed".
+Here this applicant will appear 1 time in FHA "Candidate Passed Prescreen" and  2 times in IHA, in "Candidate Passed Interview" and "Referral Acknowledged/ Reviewed".

 Case 2: Hired
 e.g. Applicant got hired in FHA.
-Now we will count this applicant only one time in the cell ("FHA", "Hired"). and remove this applicant's count from all the other in-process job competitions.
+Now we will count this applicant only one time in the cell ("FHA", "Job Offer Accepted"). and remove this applicant's count from all the other in-process job competitions.
 Note: If the applicant got hired in 2 HA/job competitions then we will pick the latest one and drop the others.

 ***Note: When an applicant gets hired for a job competition (HA).
 That applicant will be dropped off from all the other pending job competitions.***